Sidon/Sidon.github.io/_posts/2016-6-29-data-visualization-week1.md

 According to the results, 6% of all deaths were alcohol related.
 These deaths were responsible for a 2 year loss in life expectancy at age 15 years among men and 0.4 years among women.

 ## Step 7: Based on your literature review, develop a hypothesis about what you believe the association might be between these topics.
 Be sure to integrate the specific variables you selected into the hypothesis.
-The observing the open sections of these articles is enough to establish the correlation between alcohol consumption and life expectancy
+The observing the open sections of these articles is enough to establish the correlation between alcohol consumption and life expectancy, at least in those local contexts.
+After this observations, I developed my hypothesis:

+### Primary hypothesis:
+The level of alcohol consumption of a country might be directly related to expectancy life.

+### Secondary hypothesis:
+Socioeconomic status and income levels have a direct correlation with the level of alcohol consumption of a country.